AdamZinebii/Intraday-Market-Activity-Clustering/ReadMe.md

 data, we aim to uncover patterns in market behavior that can enhance trading strategies.
 Our approach incorporates both likelihood-based PGA and graph-based clustering techniques to analyze the dynamics of market states across different time scales.
-The results demonstrate the potential of these models in identifying distinct market regimes, particularly in distinguish- ing between different macroeconomic periods.
-This work lays the foundation for more effective predictive models in financial market analysis and decision-making, with the potential to incor- porate external macroeconomic factors to improve predictive accuracy and the interpretation of market behavior.
+The results demonstrate the potential of these models in identifying distinct market regimes, particularly in distinguishing between different macroeconomic periods.
+This work lays the foundation for more effective predictive models in financial market analysis and decision-making, with the potential to incorporate external macroeconomic factors to improve predictive accuracy and the interpretation of market behavior.

 ---